Josiah Ober

 Josiah Ober is an American historian of ancient Greece and classical political theorist.
-He is Tsakopoulos-Kounalakis Professor in honor of Constantine Mitsotakis, and professor of classics and political science, at Stanford University.
-His teaching and research links ancient Greek history and philosophy with modern political theory and practice.
+He is Tsakopoulos-Kounalakis Professor in honor of Constantine Mitsotakis, and professor of classics and political science, at Stanford University, and Senior Fellow at the Hoover Institution.
+His teaching and research links ancient Greek history and philosophy with modern political theory and practice on democracy.

 Career

 Ober was educated at the University of Minnesota (B.A., major in history, 1975) and the University of Michigan (Ph.D., Department of History, 1980).

 He was a professor of ancient history at Montana State University (1980–1990), and then at Princeton University (1990–2006).

-He has received fellowships from the American Council of Learned Societies (1989–90), the National Endowment for the Humanities (1997), and the Center for Advanced Study in the Behavioral Science (2004-5).
+He has received fellowships from the National Humanities Center (1983–84), American Council of Learned Societies (1989–90), the National Endowment for the Humanities (1997), and the Center for Advanced Study in the Behavioral Science (2004-5), among others.
+He was awarded the prestigious Barry Prize for Distinguished Intellectual Achievement by the American Academy of Sciences and Letters in 2023.

+In 2025 he was awarded the Balzan Prize for his groundbreaking research on the origins and functioning of Athenian democracy in classical times.

-He delivered the 2002-2003 Sigmund H. Danziger, Jr. Memorial Lecture in the Humanities at the University of Chicago and the 2019 Sather Lectures University of California, Berkeley.
+He delivered the 2002-2003 Sigmund H. Danziger, Jr. Memorial Lecture in the Humanities at the University of Chicago and the 2019 Sather Lectures at University of California, Berkeley.

 Ober was a student of Chester Starr, and has taught classicist John Ma, ancient Greek historian Emily Mackil, and the political theorist Ryan Balot.

 Influence

 Ober's Mass and Elite in Democratic Athens won the Goodwin Award in 1989.
+Paul Cartledge called Mass and Elite in Democratic Athens “a seminal work”.
 Some early work was criticized by Mogens Herman Hansen for overemphasizing the ideological aspect of Athenian democracy against its institutional dimension, and P.J.
 Rhodes accused him of abandoning scholarly impartiality in favour of democratic advocacy.
-In a review of The Rise and Fall of Classical Greece for New Left Review, Peter Rose concluded that Ober had produced “an eccentric, at times intriguing, but deeply flawed work of history, which ultimately tells us more about the ideology of the Stanford classics department than it does about ancient Greece”.

-Paul Cartledge called Mass and Elite in Democratic Athens “a seminal work”.
 Jennifer Roberts called Political Dissent in Democratic Athens “a major contribution to a dialogue of enormous import”.

+Danielle Allen praised Ober's Democracy and Knowledge in The New Republic (2008).
 Melissa Lane wrote: "Ober draws on empirical evidence about the ancient world in the service of normative political theory, and in so doing sheds light not just on Athens but on the creation and operation of democratic institutions."